Secure Multi-Key Homomorphic Encryption with Application to Privacy-Preserving Federated Learning: Introduction

+\textbf{Remedy (structured masking).} To eliminate this leakage channel, we attach to each input a \emph{structured masking} triple $(ct,cz,\Gamma)$ and derive an auxiliary ciphertext $cx$ so that all intermediate states are statistically independent and become informative only at the final linear merge.
+Our design is tailored to CKKS/BFV and remains compatible with multi-key evaluation.
+Conceptually, masking is an encryption of fresh randomness that is added to the ciphertext; because the mask is itself a semantically secure ciphertext, intermediate views reveal nothing about the underlying message.

+\textbf{Provenance.} The masking paradigm we adopt is \emph{not ad hoc}: it adapts masking primitives \emph{originally developed} for GSW-based multi-key HE (MKGSW) \cite{clear2015multi, mukherjee2016two} to the polynomial-ring setting of BFV/CKKS via a new ciphertext expansion and evaluation procedure.
+This preserves the only-the-result goal by removing the leakage path through $(c_{i0},\nu_i)$ while sustaining efficient multi-key computation.

-\textbf{Challenge 2:} While the masking scheme proposed in \cite{clear2015multi, mukherjee2016two} effectively ensures the security and the correctness of GSW-based MKHE schemes, it cannot be directly applied to CKKS or BFV schemes for the following reasons:
+\textbf{Challenge 2: Why MKGSW-style masking does not drop in for CKKS/BFV.} While the MKGSW masking scheme ensures security and correctness in the GSW matrix setting, a direct transplant to CKKS/BFV fails for two reasons:

-\textbf{R1}: GSW ciphertexts are represented as matrices $C \in \mathbb{Z}_Q^{n \times m}$, whereas CKKS/BFV ciphertexts are polynomial pairs $ct = (c_0, c_1) \in R_Q^2$.
-This structural difference makes it challenging to construct a multi-key CKKS/BFV joint decryption equation of the form
+\textbf{R1 (structural mismatch).} GSW ciphertexts are matrices $C\in\mathbb{Z}_Q^{n\times m}$, whereas CKKS/BFV ciphertexts are polynomial pairs $ct=(c_0,c_1)\in R_Q^2$.
+This makes it nontrivial to realize a CKKS/BFV joint decryption relation of the form